Adrin7113/DrugAware/README.md

-# DrugAware - A Mobile App for Drug Abuse Prevention and Reporting
+# Prevnt - A Mobile App for Drug Abuse Prevention and Reporting

 > Addiction Is The Disease That Makes You Too Selfish To See The Havoc You Created Or